googleapis/google-cloud-php/Firestore/MIGRATION.md

 ## ListDocuments

+ListDocuments rpc is exposed via `CollectionReference::listDocuments()` method.
+These method used to return an `\InvalidArgumentException` when `readTime` was invalid.
+Now we've removed this client level check and exception is thrown by the Serializer when it converts the array data into Protobuf Request object.

+## RunQuery

-ListDocuments rpc is exposed via [Lorem Epsum] methods.
+RunQuery RPC is exposed via `CollectionReference::documents()` and `Transaction::runQuery()` methods.
 These method used to return an `\InvalidArgumentException` when `readTime` was invalid.
 Now we've removed this client level check and exception is thrown by the Serializer when it converts the array data into Protobuf Request object.